JafarAkhondali/ssanj-Nimbl-securityfix-268550/README.md

 Installation
 ------------

-npm install -g Nimbl
+    npm install -g nimbl

 Configuration
 -------------

-In order to customise Nimble you need to create an enpoints.js file in the directory that you want to serve through Nimbl.
+In order to customise Nimble you need to create an endpoints.js file in the directory that you want to serve through Nimbl.

 Here's an example endpoints.js file:

     var http = require("http"),
       common = require(path.join(path.dirname(process.argv[1]), 'common'));

     var endpoints = module.exports = {}